 8. Cook the main dish and sides at the same time by wrapping individual foods in foil.

 Ever wondered how to use a slow cooker for multiple things at once?
-Making a roast, and want potatoes not soaked in the juices as a side?
-Wrap the seasoned roast and potatoes individually, and the flavors will stay separate.
+Like making a roast with a side of potatoes not soaked in the juices?
+Wrap the seasoned roast and potatoes individually in foil, and the flavors will stay separate.